 - Serious infections.

 - Some complications of diabetes.

-Some kids may have been stable enough to initially be cared for on the hospital's medical-surgical floors, but may be transferred to the PICU if they become more acutely ill.
+Some kids may have been stable enough to initially be cared for on the medical center's medical-surgical floors, but may be transferred to the PICU if they become more acutely ill.

 Following major surgery, many children are cared for in the PICU for several days.

 The Kapiolani PICU serves nearly 500 children every year, with a daily average of 11 patients.
 These children range from 1 week to 21 years in age and come to the hospital from not only Oahu, but from throughout Hawaii and the Pacific Region as well.

 Kapiolani Medical Center recently opened its new Diamond Head Tower, which houses an expanded NICU – now a 40,000-square foot floor that is five times larger than the former 8,000-square-foot space.

 The NICU has 70 private rooms, and the PICU, located on a separate floor, has 14 private rooms.

 These larger, private intensive care rooms are equipped with the latest technology and promote family-centered care by allowing parents and caregivers to stay overnight.
 Research shows that patients heal better and faster when families are involved in their care.

 To learn more about the departments and features of Kapiolani’s Diamond Head Tower, click here.